pedroborraz/A-minecraft-server-using-an-android-device/README.md

 - [Magisk](https://github.com/topjohnwu/Magisk)-root solution for android devices
 - [Termux](https://github.com/termux/termux-app)-a terminal for android devices
 - [Ngrok](https://ngrok.com/download)-a solution to share your localhost
-- [Minecraft_server.jar](https://www.minecraft.net/en-us/download/server)-link to download the file to open the server
+- [Minecraft_server.jar](https://www.minecraft.net/en-us/download/server)-file to open the server
 ## Starting
 In termux you will need the following packages:
 - openjdk17